elabftw/elabdoc/doc/install-nas.rst

 Accessing elabftw
 -----------------

-Wait 10 seconds and go to https://YOUR.NAS.IP:3148.
-You should see the register page.
+Go to https://YOUR.NAS.IP:3148.
+You can should see the login page and you can go to the register page to create a sysadmin account.

 Post install
 ------------